A Project by Lisa Hirmer

 Alberta Stories featuring Louise Barrett, Beany Dootjes and John Stoll

 Beany Dootjes is an artist and life-long gardener.
 In 2007, she purchased a small 1940s bungalow on a large city lot, where she continues to grow an annual supply of fruits and vegetables while favouring non-genetically modified strains.
 She focuses on an organic, 100-mile diet that optimizes water consumption, mulching, soil amendments, and plant selection based on our local climate.
-She is also an artist who has shown at the University of Lethbridge Art Gallery and at Casa, where she recently showed the third in a series of exhibitions about her gardening practice.
+She is also an alumni of the University of Lethbridge and an artist.
+She has shown at the University of Lethbridge Art Gallery and at Casa, where she recently showed the third in a series of exhibitions about her gardening practice.